axelvaldez/radical-companies/_posts/book-3/2023-06-30-introduction.markdown

 <h1>The Fiat System</h1>
  <p>We live in a <span class='_paradigm'>Fiat</span> <em>system</em>.
 Some people <em>do not</em> like the word <em>system</em> associated with their lives, and that is understandable. <span class='_quotespan'>My life is not encased in a system, I shape it however I want to.</span> However, that is what it is: you and I live within a system.</p>
  <p>We created the system and we maintain it.
-Money is a medium of exchange within the system.
-The military (nominally) protect our borders within the system.
-We get our food at grocery stores within the system.
+Money is a medium of exchange, within the system.
+The military (nominally) protect our borders, within the system.
+We get our food at grocery stores, within the system.
 These are elements of the system we created, we live in, and we maintain.</p>
  <p>There are alternatives.
 I don't believe that &ldquo;this is the end&rdquo;, but I do see that this system is getting too complicated and it is becoming unmaintainable.</p>

 <h1>It Starts with Rules</h1>